opencog/atomspace/opencog/sheaf/README.md

 the state "maybe", while the other simultaneously moves to the state "is".
 Both then move to the state "an", followed by "example".
 The two actors presumably exchange messages to accomplish this synchronization;
-those messages are not visible in the trace; only the seqeunce of states are.
+those messages are not visible in the trace; only the sequence of states are.